Itsy Bitsy UX Redesign

 User Platform Interaction

-Seeing the high bounce rate made me realize how many users leave before discovering the products they need.
-It reinforced the importance of simplifying the experience, especially for mobile users who form a large part of the audience.
+The high bounce rate showed that many users leave before discovering what they need, reinforcing the importance of simplifying the mobile experience.

 Design Testing